-by Mic Coleman, with an addendum that brings the story up to 2020.
+Written by Mic Coleman on the occasion of the Village Hall Centenary 1902-2002 and with an addendum that brings the story up to the 2020s.

 Villages all over the country had been building for various communal activities at the turn of the century and Hambledon’s chance came when several of the more benevolent members of the village banded together to erect the Hambledon institute.

 Land was given by the Mellersh family, Frederick James and Mary Jane and subscriptions for the building came from Robert Henry Mellersh, John Eastwood, George Pinchard, Arthur and Sydney Gladstone, Miss Bonham-Carter, Col. Shakerley and the Rev. R. Phillips.
 The treasurer was B. Franklin Adams and the secretary Reginald Mellersh.

 The building of the Institute started in 1902 and was completed at the beginning of 1903.
 No mention is made in the records of the architect or builder but whoever they were they designed and erected a worthy building.

 From its inception the Institute’s function was to provide for the educational, recreational and leisure pursuits of the men of Hambledon and neighbourhood – it took 20 years before the ladies were welcomed!

 The people who gave the money and the land – no grants then – formed the Trustees, meeting once or twice a year and the day-to-day running was left to the Executive Committee formed from the paying members.